Volunteers needed for crisis hotline

 WhereYWCA Carlisle301 G StreetCarlisle, PA 17013

 Do you have a passion for community service?
 Are you a good listener?
 Would you like to help make a difference in the life of someone in crisis?

-In March, Sexual Assault/Rape Crisis Services of Cumberland County will offer a specialized training for community members interested in offering non-judgmental emotional support, crisis counseling, and resource information to survivors of sexual assault and other interested parties.
+Every fall and spring, Sexual Assault/Rape Crisis Services of Cumberland County offers a specialized training for community members interested in offering non-judgmental emotional support, crisis counseling, and resource information to survivors of sexual assault and other interested parties.

 There is no fee to participate in the sexual assault counselor/advocate training, for trainees who commit to fulfilling the minimum volunteer term (1 year and 2 shifts a month).
 Please contact Trisha Grace, Volunteer Coordinator, at: 1-888-727-2877 or 717-258-4324 or email email@example.com for volunteer application and registration information.

 Volunteers are required to have an updated child abuse, PSP criminal background, and FBI fingerprint clearances prior to the start of their first hotline shift.
 We also require a valid driver’s license.

 Volunteers serve on the hotline and may accompany survivors to the hospital.
 As part of the comprehensive 40-hour training, which includes instruction on the psychological, medical, and legal implications of sexual assault, volunteers gain the tools necessary to feel comfortable and be successful in this important role.
 Crisis intervention and counseling skills are developed through discussion, role-plays, and feedback.